 Limited program offerings:

-• Each college will be limited to offering one faculty led short term travel program each summer (CAHSS, CMHS & CSTH).
+• USM may offer one (1) faculty led short term travel program each winter session.

-• Deans will recommend one program from all submitted proposals by faculty within their college to move forward.
-The Provost will review the submissions and Deans recommendations to provide final approval.
+• Depending on submissions, each Dean will be asked to prioritize submissions and recommend one program from all submitted proposals by faculty within their college to move forward to the Provost for final approval.
+(CAHS, CMHS & CSTH).

 Additional program assistance will be required: